scipopt/papilo/README.md

 ```
 Getting the PaPILO binary to call your presolver could be achieved by adding an include for your presolver in `papilo/core/Presolve.hpp` and then adding it together with the other default presolvers in the member function `papilo::Presolve<REAL>::addDefaultPresolvers()`.

-# Algorithmic and implementation details
+# References and how to cite

 The release report of the SCIP Optimization Suite 7.0 contains a section about PaPILO.
 The report is available under http://www.optimization-online.org/DB_HTML/2020/03/7705.html.